18F/18f.gsa.gov/_posts/2022-01-24-tech-talks.md

 Dedicating time to leveling up our partners’ knowledge had a lot of benefits that went beyond the scope of what we initially guessed.
 We did have a few takeaways that made our talks more successful.

-### Schedule a recurring meeting and make it mandatory.
+### Schedule a recurring meeting and make it mandatory

 It’s hard to schedule ad-hoc meetings with many participants.
 Carving out a specific, recurring time that works for your team and your partners signals that learning is a priority for the project.
 While you can always be flexible about attendance, making the meeting mandatory for your team will demonstrate the importance of the subject matter.

-### Include your partners in topic selection.
+### Include your partners in topic selection

 Asking our partners what they wanted to learn was an opportunity to better understand their interests, as well as giving them ownership over their own learning.
 Creating a curriculum together is an easy way to demonstrate your commitment to the partnership.

-### Use the talks to unpack future recommendations.
+### Use the talks to unpack future recommendations

 In an ideal world, our final project presentation and report should only include concepts that our partners are deeply familiar with.
 In reality, we didn’t have time to drill deeply into every subject.
 If you’re leaning towards specific recommendations, tech talks are a perfect chance to explore those ideas so thoroughly that by the time a project is over, they’ve already internalized the approach!